 The most common presentation is abdominal pain.
 Other presenting symptoms include constipation, abdominal masses, vomiting, diarrhoea and rectal bleeding 5.

-The majority (>90%) arises from the sigmoid colon 1,3, but it can occur in any part of the colon.
+The majority (>90%) arise from the sigmoid colon 1,3, but they can occur in any part of the colon.

 They are thought to arise either from:

-- gas forming organisms present in already formed pseudo-diverticulae produce gas, which progressively distends the diverticulum 4.
+- gas-forming organisms present in an already formed pseudodiverticulum produce gas, which progressively distends the diverticulum 4

-CT is the best imaging modality for diagnosis and colonoscopies rarely carried out due to the risk of perforation 2.
-CT shows the diverticulum as a gas, fluid or faeces filled cavity sometimes with calcification in the case of chronic inflammation.
+CT is the best imaging modality for diagnosis given that colonoscopies are rarely carried out due to the risk of perforation 2.
+CT shows the diverticulum as a gas, fluid or faeces-filled cavity, sometimes with calcification in the case of chronic inflammation.
 There is usually no contrast enhancement unless there is active inflammation 2.

 Treatment and prognosis